Appears: Release

-"Appears" was released by Avex Trax on November 10, 1999 as the sixth single from the album, which was also released on the same day.
+"Appears" was released by Avex Trax on November 10, 1999, as the sixth single from the album, which was also released on the same day.
 The CD single, which was distributed in Japan and Hong Kong, included 12 tracks: six remixes of "Appears", two remixes of her previous single "Whatever", and two remixes of her previous promotional single "Immature".
 The last two tracks are instrumentals of the HΛL remix and Keisuke Kikuchi remix of "Appears" and "Immature" (titled '99 Greetings Mix and JT Original CM Mix).
 Two separate 12" vinyls were distributed by Japanese label Rhythm Republic, featuring remixes of both "Appears" and "Whatever".
 It was Hamasaki's first single to be distributed in North America, which was remixed by American DJ Junior Vasquez and released on May 27, 2001.
 It was furthered distributed by Drizzly Records throughout Europe in 2005–06 under Hamasaki's Western alias Ayu; it was released on 12" vinyl and CD single formats.

-The artwork for digital and Japanese formats featured a darkened skin version of Hamasaki's portrait on Loveppears; like both covers, it garnered controversy due to its provocative nature.
+The nudity of the cover's key visuals and artwork drew a huge response from young people at the time, and a naming trend was established in which Loveppears, released on the same day, was called "White Ayu" and the single "Appears" was called "Black Ayu".
+During the album photo shoot, Hamasaki said, "The idea for the jacket came from Ayu's opinion at a meeting with the staff.
+You may think, 'What?' but I wanted to say 'No clothes on my waist!'" and made an impromptu decision to cover her breasts with her hair.